Ashhhh/NameSeach_FE/README.md

 ## Instructions

-Before doing anything, you must run `npm run-script generate:apisdk` to generate the API SDK
+Before doing anything, you must run `npm run-script generate:apisdk` to generate the API SDK via the provided swagger.doc (See below)
+For local builds, you should also head over and start a NameSearch_API server!
+NameSearch_API

 ## Development server